mauroservienti/milestone.github.io/_talks/living-organizations-particular.md

 - English
 ---

-# From cogs to nirvana
+# Living organizations, Particular Software

 We are so used to organizations based on the traditional org-chart structure that we get for granted that it's the only option.
 Is a different approach possible?
 When I first joined Particular Software, it was a traditional, yet distributed, organization.
 We had  directors and a hierarchy.
 A year later conscious decision to change everything from the ground up was made.
 It was the best decision ever.
 Join Mauro on a journey that aims to disclose that another organization model is possible, that top/down decisions making is not the only viable solution, and that we can organize work schedules around our private life to achieve the best possible life-work balance.

-# Non siamo ingranaggi, il nirvana è possibile
+# Organizzazioni come esseri viventi, Particular Software

 Siamo così abituati ad organizzazioni basate sul tradizionale organigramma che diamo per scontato che sia l'unica opzione.
 Un approccio differente è possibile?
 Quando sono entrato in Particular, era un'organizzazione tradizionale, sebbene distribuita.
 Avevamo manager e una gerarchia.
 Un anno dopo la decisione di rivoluzionare tutto.
 La miglior decisione di sempre.